Akarachudra/kontur-aspnetcore-fork/README.md

 ASP.NET Core is an open-source and cross-platform framework for building modern cloud based internet connected applications, such as web apps, IoT apps and mobile backends.
 ASP.NET Core apps can run on .NET Core or on the full .NET Framework.
 It was architected to provide an optimized development framework for apps that are deployed to the cloud or run on-premises.
 It consists of modular components with minimal overhead, so you retain flexibility while constructing your solutions.
 You can develop and run your ASP.NET Core apps cross-platform on Windows, Mac and Linux.
 [Learn more about ASP.NET Core](https://docs.microsoft.com/aspnet/core/).

+## About fork

+UTF8 encoding allowed for URLs and response headers values

 ## Get Started

 Follow the [Getting Started](https://docs.microsoft.com/aspnet/core/getting-started) instructions in the [ASP.NET Core docs](https://docs.microsoft.com/aspnet/index).